Srusti-agre/Srusti-agre/README.md

 ## 🚀 About Me
 - Backend Developer passionate about scalable systems
-- Experience in Spring Boot & Microservices
+- Experience in Spring & Microservices
 - Interested in Cloud & DevOps

 ---